sumitjhaleriya/Attendance-Using-Face-Recognition/README.md

     Edit the 'Student.csv' file to include student information and photo locations.

-   **Capture a Face Image:**

-    Run the script to capture a face image by executing:

-    ```bash
-    Copy code
-    python capture_face.py
-    ```
-    This will save the captured image as 'StudentX.png', where X is the number of images captured.

 3. **Identify Student and Record Attendance:**

-    Run the main script by executing:
+    Copy the code from AttendanceUsingFaceRecognition file into attendance_management.py Run the main script by executing:

     ```bash